kimmobrunfeldt/howto-everything/fedora-for-dev.md

 # Configuring Fedora 32 for dev work

 *This a personal setup, not all settings might work for you.
-Read the document through and pick up the good parts to your preferences.*
+Read the document through and pick up the good parts to your preferences.
+Some tips may be meant only for Thinkpads or even the specific model T490.*

 ## Tips